transcending1/Review/admin/subpage/modules/module_doc/Bi-Class Logistic Regression.md

 ### 3.penalty
-+ Description

-Used to specify the norm used in the penalization.
-The 'newton-cg', 'sag' and 'lbfgs' solvers support only l2 penalties. 'elasticnet' is only supported by the 'saga' solver.
-If 'none' (no t supported by the liblinear solver), no re gularization is applied.
+"Used to specify the norm used in the penalization. \n             The 'newton-cg',        'sag' and 'lbfgs' solvers \n             support only l2 penalties. 'elasticnet' is        \n             only supported by the 'saga' solver.
+If 'none' (no\n             t supported by the        liblinear solver), no re\n             gularization is applied."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |